15 Best Things to Do in Arches National Park

 Distance: 0.6 miles / 1.0 km

-The Double Arch is one of the most unique formations in all of Moab, but that doesn’t go without saying that it is also one of the most popular trails in all of Arches National Park.
+The Double Arch is one of the most unique sandstone formations in all of Moab, but that goes without saying that the Double Arch Trail is also one of the most popular day hikes in all of Arches National Park!

-Nevertheless, the Double Arch is truly a must-see, which I recommend hiking either early in the day to avoid the majority of crowds or late in the evening for the best photos, as golden hour lights up the beautiful red rock!
+Nevertheless, the Double Arch is truly a must-see, which I recommend hiking either early in the day to avoid the majority of crowds or late in the evening for the best photos, as golden hour best lights up the beautiful red rock late in the day!

 Read My Separate Post: Double Arch Trail